 Have you ever questioned why do you feel like that?

 It’s because we think that progress or growth happens in constants.

 There will be times when you’ll hit plateaus and feel like nothing good is happening, and your effort is being wasted.

-John was in the same dilemma: despite practicing for hours, he barely made any progress.
+John was in the same dilemma: he barely made any progress despite practicing for hours.

 John’s sensei gave him an exciting example of a bamboo tree:

-One doesn’t see bamboo seeds sprouting out of the ground even after watering it for 3-4 years.
+One doesn’t see bamboo seeds sprouting from the ground even after watering them for 3-4 years.